cosmology-tech/stargazejs/packages/stargazejs/README.md

     voteWeighted
 } = cosmos.gov.v1beta1.MessageComposer.fromPartial;
 ```

+## Connecting with Wallets and Signing Messages

+⚡️ For web interfaces, we recommend using [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit).
+Continue below to see how to manually construct signers and clients.
 ### Initializing the Stargate Client

 Use `getSigningPublicawesomeClient` to get your `SigningStargateClient`, with the proto/amino messages full-loaded.
 No need to manually add amino types, just require and initialize the client: